jurriaan/aico/README.md

 - `aico status`: Shows a comprehensive summary of the session status, including token usage, estimated cost, and chat history configuration.
 - `aico log`: Show a compact `git log`-style view of the active conversation context.
 - `aico set-history <index>`: Set which message pair the active history starts from.
 For example, `aico set-history 0` makes the full history active.
+- `aico session-list`: List available session branches (shared-history only).
+- `aico session-switch <name>`: Switch the active branch (shared-history only).
+- `aico session-fork <name>`: Create a new branch from the current one (shared-history only).
+- `aico migrate-shared-history`: Convert a legacy single-file session to the shared-history format (creates history shards, a session view, and repoints `.ai_session.json`).

 ## Addons: Extending `aico`